gabrieldansereau/ms_downscaling_metawebs/README.md

 remains an issue.
 Developing a way to generate actionable information when information is initially scarce, as we present here, is highly important in itself.
-Our manuscript highlights the application of a predictive pipeline in a case where interactions are almost fully predicted, but it can equally be applied when there are additional data about the interaction network.
-Moreover, the predictions we make are already actionnable, as any future sampling of food web structure can be used to validate them, and fed into the model to iterate these results again.
+Our manuscript highlights the application of a predictive pipeline in a case where interactions are almost entirely predicted, but it can equally be applied when there are additional data about the interaction network.
+Moreover, the predictions we make are already actionable, as any future sampling of food web structure can be used to validate them, and fed into the model to iterate these results again.
 As @Strydom2023GraEmb point out, validation of metaweb predictions, empirical sampling, and method design should all proceed jointly,